 You can configure the VM Queue, IPsec Task Offloading, and Offloaded SA options in the hardware acceleration settings for the VM’s network card.

-IPsec Task Offloading: IPsec is used to encrypt the data stream in network traffic.
-In order not to overuse hardware resources, you can enable this feature and transfer the network load to the network card.
+- IPsec Task Offloading: IPsec encrypts the data stream in network traffic.
+To avoid overusing hardware resources, you can enable this feature and transfer the network load to the network card.

 Step 14: Advanced Features